arx-research/libhalo/.github/pull_request_template.md

 ### Changes to web library

 <!-- If web/ subdirectory or credential/webnfc driver was modified. -->
+* [ ] (PR Author) The change was manually tested with the web library included within a classic HTML application (flat `libhalo.js`)
-* [ ] (PR Author) The change was manually tested with the web library in either standalone mode or with React.js
+* [ ] (PR Author) The change was manually tested with the web library included within an app based on frontend framework (React.js or similar based on webpack)
 * [ ] (Checked by maintainer) The web test suite was run by the project's maintainer

 ### Changes to nfc-manager driver